WeepsDanky/hep-research-notes/1_Search-for-hidden-particles-SHiP/chapter-1-history.md

 BDF/SHiP is designed to perform search for feebly interacting particles (FIPs) in a region of mass and coupling that is only accessible with a dedicated beam-dump configuration.
 It aims to use the unused 4e+19 protons at 400GeV at the CERN SPS accelerator.

+Also aim to revision of the detector layout by the SHiP collaboration with goal of reducing the size and the overall space required.
+The result of location and layout optimisation study identify ECN3 (Experimental Cavern North 3) as the most suitable and cost effective option.

 ## References

 * Details of development in Ref.
 [1-14], complete list of report submitted in Ref.
 [15-40], detector developments [41-76], physics studies [77-87], development in theory [88-107], and PhD theses [108-127].